junzis/pyModeS/docs/pipe.md

 ### Motion check

-Post-bootstrap, each candidate position is compared against the most recent accepted anchor.
-The allowed distance is `max_speed_kt * dt + motion_margin_km`.
-Positions that exceed it are rejected (`position_rejected`) — the anchor still rotates through the history regardless of accept/reject, so real tracks eventually out-vote lingering phantoms.
+Post-bootstrap, each candidate position is compared against the rolling five-position history.
+It is accepted when at least one history entry is within `max_speed_kt * dt + motion_margin_km`.
+A rejected global candidate is still added to this motion history so a sustained real track can eventually rotate past a bad initial cluster; it increments `position_rejected` and is not emitted.

+The local airborne CPR reference is deliberately separate.
+Only accepted airborne positions can update it, so neither a rejected global candidate nor a position derived from `surface_ref` can seed later local airborne decoding.

 ### BDS coverage